TeamJeeves/Jeeves-Bot-Documentation/docs/commands/admin/rolereaction.md

 **NOTE** Jeeves must be listed in the server roles higher than the roles that you want him to manage.

 **Patreon Users:** With multiple role channels set up, Jeeves needs to know what channel you are talking about when running the commands below.
 Include a channel reference like #Get-Roles in all commands OR run the commands from the role channel you wish to edit.
+***

-### About
+### Details

 **Aliases:** `RoleReaction`
 **Available in DM:** No
 **Can Restrict to a channel:** Yes
-**Global Support:** Yes
+***
 ### Examples

 * `!roleReaction set 💰 @GreedyGoblin`
-  - Links the money bag emoji to the GreedyGoblin Role
+> Links the money bag emoji to the GreedyGoblin Role
 * `!roleReaction clear 💰`
-  - Unlinks the money bag emoji from all roles
+> Unlinks the money bag emoji from all roles
 * `!roleReaction view`
-  - Get a list of linked emojis and their role
+> Get a list of linked emojis and their role
 * `!roleReaction reset`
-  - Wipe all rolereaction data
+> Wipe all rolereaction data
 * `!roleReaction set 💰 @GreedyGoblin #Get-Roles`
-  - Patreon Multi-Channel example where #Get-Roles is a second channel
+> Patreon Multi-Channel example where #Get-Roles is a second channel

 ***

 ### FAQ

-* How many RoleReactions can I have?<br>
+#### Q) How many RoleReactions can I have?
-`50 per channel`
+> 50 per channel

-* Can I have 2 Emojis with the same name?<br>
+#### Q) Can I have 2 Emojis with the same name?
-`No, Jeeves links emojis by their name, not their icon or their ID.`
+> No, Jeeves links emojis by their name, not their icon or their ID.

-* Can I have 2 Emojis with the same icon?<br>
+#### Q) Can I have 2 Emojis with the same icon?
-`Yes, as long as the name is different you are free to have 50 emojis with the same image.`
+> Yes, as long as the name is different you are free to have 50 emojis with the same image.

-* I deleted a linked emoji from my discord server, how can I clear it without resetting everything?<br>
+#### Q) I deleted a linked emoji from my discord server, how can I clear it without resetting everything?
-`Create a new emoji with the same name and run the clear command with that emoji.`
+> Create a new emoji with the same name and run the clear command with that emoji.